Rasel1435/Fetch-Unread-Email-and-Reply/README.md

 * **Purpose:** Used for **receiving and reading emails from a mail server**.
 * **How it's used in this project:**
-  Connects your application (or email client like Gmail, Outlook, Thunderbird) to your email server so it can **fetch unread messages**.
+  Connects our application (or email client like Gmail, Outlook, Thunderbird) to our email server so it can **fetch unread messages**.
 * **Example use:**
-  You use IMAP to read, search, or organize your inbox from your phone or computer.
+  we use IMAP to read, search, or organize our inbox from your phone or computer.
 * **Secure Port:** `993` (SSL)
 * **Gmail IMAP server:** `imap.gmail.com`

 * **In this script:**
-  `imapclient.IMAPClient(...)` is using IMAP to **fetch unread emails** from your Gmail inbox.
+  `imapclient.IMAPClient(...)` is using IMAP to **fetch unread emails** from our Gmail inbox.

 ### 📤 SMTP (Simple Mail Transfer Protocol)

-* **Purpose:** Used for **Sending emails from your application to others**.
+* **Purpose:** Used for **Sending emails from our application to others**.
 * * **What it does:**
-  Sends an email from your device/app to your email provider’s server, which then sends it to the recipient.
+  Sends an email from our device/app to our email provider’s server, which then sends it to the recipient.
 * **How it's used in this project:**
-  Connects to Gmail via `smtp.gmail.com` to **send replies** to the fetched emails or You use SMTP to send a reply or a new email.
+  Connects to Gmail via `smtp.gmail.com` to **send replies** to the fetched emails or we use SMTP to send a reply or a new email.
 * **Secure Port:** `587` (STARTTLS)
 * * **Gmail SMTP server:** `smtp.gmail.com`

 * **In this script:**
-  `smtplib.SMTP(...)` is using SMTP to **send your reply message** to the sender.
+  `smtplib.SMTP(...)` is using SMTP to **send our reply message** to the sender.

 ---